own3d/docs/docs/docs/extensions/remote-config.md

 ::: warning
 **Do not store sensitive data in the Remote Config!** The Remote Config is not encrypted and can be accessed by anyone who interacts with the extension.
+If you need to store sensitive data, we recommend using the [Key-Value Store](kv.md).
 :::

 ## Segments